leonawicz/memery/README.md

 selection of templates for graph placement and appearance with respect to the underlying meme.
 Graph templates also permit additional template-specific customization.
-Animated gif support is provided but this is optional and functional only if the ‘magick’ package is installed.
+Animated gif support is provided but this is optional and functional only if the `magick` package is installed.

 ![](https://leonawicz.github.io/memery/articles/meme4d.jpg)